QuentinSav/probabilistic-stimulation-maps/README.md

 # 2008_BetterMaps

-TODO:
-- [ ] VIZUALIZATION
-  - [ ] Add the coordinate frame in the figure
-  - [ ] Center the white color to zero coefficient values
-  - [ ]
-- [ ] Solve the transformation issue
-- [ ] Create datasets for right and left hemisphere
-- [ ]
--
-- [x] Finish the implementation of the Dembek, 2019 pipeline (without permutation tests)
-- [x] Finish the implementation of Reich, 2019
-- [x] Gitignore the asv files
-- [x] Integrate the psm constructor additional filters
-- [x] Implement permutation tests from Dembek, 2019
-- [ ] Implement the Genovese formulation for the Benjamini-Hochberg type 1 error correction of Nguyen, 2019
-- [x] Add the STN shape in map plotting
-- [ ] Implement the exe_computeSweetSpot with method 'percentile' and 'largest cluster'

 MATLAB Class to handle Probabilistic Stimulation Map (PSM).
 It currently includes the following algorithms:

 | Algorithm | Features | Images | Threshold | Stat. tests | Null-hypothesis | False positive correction | Sweetspot |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |